 A few minutes later, the doorbell rang.
 I opened the door to see Godfrey standing there, his suit crumpled, and his face lined with exhaustion.
 I flew into his arms.
 I remember him holding me, telling me how he’d felt the blast at his desk, how it felt like a vibration in the floor.

 Later, we sat on the couch in silence, glued to the TV.
 As night fell, ground zero was lit by floodlights, which illuminated the grisly scene and threw sinister shadows.
 Reporters shouted to be heard over the rumble of generators.
 After a couple of hours, Godfrey left to go back to his apartment.
-He needed to sleep, because he would be joining the investigation the next day, sifting through rubble for evidence.
+He needed to sleep because he would be joining the investigation the next day, sifting through the rubble for evidence.

 After he left, I watched the coverage as rescuers worked for three hours to extricate a survivor from the basement.
 The last I heard before I fell asleep on the couch was that it was a girl, 15 years old.
 Another child, I thought.
 At least she’s alive.
 Twenty people were confirmed dead that night, including six children.